On the Pauli Spectrum of QAC0: Learning Low-Degree Channels

 \subsection{Learning \texorpdfstring{$\QACZ$}{QAC0} Channels}

-Combining \Cref{thm:learnlowdeg} with our low-degree concentration bound of $\QACZ$ in \Cref{sec:low-deg-conc}, a learning algorithm for $\QACZ$ circuit immediately follows, which we describe in \Cref{sec:qacz_learn}.
+Combining \Cref{thm:learnlowdeg} with our low-degree concentration bound of $\QACZ$ in \Cref{sec:low-deg-conc}, a learning algorithm for $\QACZ$ circuit immediately follows.
 All together, the learning algorithm applied to $\QACZ$ channels closely follows the template of the ``low-degree algorithm'' introduced by Linial, Mansour, and Nisan to learn $\ACZ$ circuits (see~\Cref{sec:LMN}).

 \begin{theorem}[Quasipolynomial Learning of $\QACZ$] Let $C$ be a $(n+a)$-qubit $\QAC$ circuit of depth-$d$ and size-$\size$ with $a \leq \frac{1}{2}\log\pbra{s^2/\epsilon }$.
 Let $\calE = \calE_{C, \ket{0^a}}$.
 For each $\delta>0$ and error $\epsilon$, we can learn a channel $\widetilde{\calE}$, with $\frac{1}{\Ntot}\fnorm{\choir_{\calE} - \choir_{\wt{\calE}}}^2 \leq \epsilon$ except with probability $\delta$, using $T = n^{O\pbra{\log^d(\size^2/\epsilon)}}\cdot \log\left(\frac{1}{\delta}\right)$ copies of the Choi state. \end{theorem} \begin{proof} Following from \Cref{thm:low_deg_conc_formal_arb_anc}, the weight of $\chan{}$ above level $k$ is at most